Port Kembla - Warrawong

 Table Chart PROFILE FAQ

-Port Kembla - Warrawong features high concentrations of lone person households, with a lower-than-average median household size
+Port Kembla - Warrawong features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 63.4% of all households, consisting of 23.9% couples with children, 21.6% couples without children, and 16.8% single parent families.
-Non-family households constitute the remaining 36.6%, with lone person households at 33.7% and group households comprising 2.7% of the total.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.6.
+Family households constitute 63.4% of all households, including 23.9% couples with children, 21.6% couples without children, and 16.8% single parent families.
+Non-family households comprise the remaining 36.6%, with lone person households at 33.7% and group households making up 2.7% of the total.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households